kkaivola/LBD_FTD_Structural_variants/Publication_original_code/bigBed_track_creation.md

 ##Fetch chrom sizes (UCSC binary)
 fetchChromSizes hg38 > hg38.chrom.sizes

-##Autosql file is same for all bigbeds, file template from UCSC
-cat fieldnames.as

 ##Create bigbeds
 for PHENO in LBD FTD; do
   for STATUS in cases controls; do